United Artists: The 1990s

-Eventually, in 1990, Italian promoter Giancarlo Parretti purchased UA.
-He purchased a small company and renamed it Pathé Communications anticipating a successful purchase of Pathé, the original French company.
-But his attempt failed and instead he merged MGM/UA with his former company, resulting in MGM-Pathé Communications Co.
-During the transaction, Parretti overstated his own financial condition and within a year defaulted to his primary lender, Crédit Lyonnais, which foreclosed on the studio in 1992.
-This resulted in the sale or closure of MGM/UA's string of US theaters.
+In November 1990, Italian financier Giancarlo Parretti purchased MGM/UA.
+He'd previously purchased Cannon Films and renamed it Pathé Communications, anticipating a successful purchase of Pathé, the famed French film company.
+But his attempt failed – largely from the French government looking into Parretti's shady past – and instead he merged MGM/UA with his former company, resulting in MGM-Pathé Communications Co.
+During the transaction, Parretti overstated his own financial condition and obtained a loan under false pretenses; this was a harbinger of the chaos the studio fell into under his ownership.
+Debts went unpaid, forcing the delay of several films, as Parretti looted the company, fired most of the financial staff and feuded with Alan Ladd Jr. over control.
+To prevent any further damage (and in part to prevent their own financial misdeeds from coming to light), Crédit Lyonnais, Parretti's primary lender, foreclosed on the studio in 1992.
+This resulted in Parretti defaulting on his loans and subsequently being convicted of securities fraud.
 On July 2, 1992, MGM-Pathé Communications was again named Metro-Goldwyn-Mayer, Inc. In an effort to make MGM/UA saleable, Credit Lyonnais ramped up production and convinced John Calley to run UA.
 Under his supervision, Calley revived the Pink Panther and James Bond franchises and highlighted UA's past by giving the widest release ever to a film with an NC-17 rating, Showgirls.
 Credit Lyonnais sold MGM in 1996, again to Kirk Kerkorian's Tracinda, leading to Calley's departure.

 In 1999, filmmaker Francis Ford Coppola attempted to buy UA from Kerkorian who rejected the offer.
 Coppola signed a production deal with the studio instead.